Last Updated: 12th March, 2021

 5. Customers First:

 Most companies come looking for agile but end up picking elements they find convenient to implement.
 Agility is uncomfortable at first because it means getting out of the hierarchies, silos, unaccountability that professionals grow accustomed to.

-Similar to repercussions of ‘cherry picking’ is copy and paste agile.
+Similar to the repercussions of ‘cherry picking’ is copy and paste agile.
 For many companies, ‘Agile’ is but a buzzword and after observing others following and benefitting from agile, they follow the herd too.
-Agile’s principles are the same, however it’s not obvious that what worked for ‘Spotify’ would work for anyone else too.
+Agile’s principles are the same, however, it’s not obvious that what worked for ‘Spotify’ would work for anyone else too.

-Companies stamping themselves as agile but unwilling to make any fundamental shifts elementary to the agile principles have fallen into the malpractice of adopting agile ‘On paper’.
+Companies stamping themselves as agile but unwilling to make any fundamental shifts elementary to the agile developmental principles have fallen into the malpractice of adopting agile ‘On paper’.
 These companies are aversive to the basic needs and culture.